TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 #### Mollify

-During an Intrigue, you may press your opponent too far, or see that your opponent is perilously close to defeating an ally.
+During an **Engagement**, you may press your opponent too far, or see that your opponent is perilously close to defeating an ally.
 You can repair damage to Composure by rolling a formidaBle (12) Persuasion test to mollify a target.
 Your test is modified by the target’s Disposition as normal.
 A success restores an amount of Composure equal to your Persuasion rank.
 Each additional degree restores another point of Composure

 #### Quit

-You need not suffer the indignity of an aggressive opponent, and provided there’s an avenue of escape, you can usually flee an Intrigue.
-Upon doing so, the Intrigue ends, but there are often other repercussions as determined by the Narrator, especially if there are witnesses to your weakness.
+You need not suffer the indignity of an aggressive opponent, and provided there’s an avenue of escape, you can usually flee an **Engagement**.
+Upon doing so, the **Engagement** ends, but there are often other repercussions as determined by the Narrator, especially if there are witnesses to your weakness.

-Alternatively, when an opponent who proves uninterested in discussion or negotiation resists your efforts, you may quit the Intrigue without trouble, though questions and information offered may raise suspicions and have other Consequences.
+Alternatively, when an opponent who proves uninterested in discussion or negotiation resists your efforts, you may quit the **Engagement** without trouble, though questions and information offered may raise suspicions and have other Consequences.

 #### Read Target

 In lieu of coercing a target, you can hold back and read your target’s Disposition and technique.
 Make an Awareness test against your target’s passive Deception result.
 If you equal or beat your target’s test result, you learn the target’s current Disposition and the technique he uses for this exchange.
-As a result of this insight, you gain +1D on all Deception and Persuasion tests for the duration of the Intrigue.
+As a result of this insight, you gain +1D on all Deception and Persuasion tests for the duration of the **Engagement**.

 #### Shield of Reputation

 You can fall back on your reputation and status to Influence your opponent.
 Make a Status test against your opponent’s base Will result.
 If you equal or beat the target’s base result, that target’s Disposition automatically improves by one step.
-You may use this action only once per Intrigue.
+You may use this action only once per **Engagement**.

 #### Switch to Combat

-On your turn, you can abandon the Intrigue and attack your opponent.
-Clearly, this may not be an option in every Intrigue, and attacking may have other Consequences, such as imprisonment, loss of rank, and so on.
-Once you switch to combat, the Intrigue immediately ends and combat begins.
+On your turn, you can abandon the **Engagement** and attack your opponent.
+Clearly, this may not be an option in every **Engagement**, and attacking may have other Consequences, such as imprisonment, loss of rank, and so on.
+Once you switch to combat, the **Engagement** immediately ends and combat begins.

 #### Withdraw

 You may shore up your defenses and set yourself against your target.
 Roll a Will test (bonus dice from Dedication apply).
-The result of the test replaces your Intrigue Defense until the end of the next exchange.
+The result of the test replaces your **Engagement** Defense until the end of the next exchange.

 #### Effects of Language

 Common language is vital to intrigues, making it all but impossible to compel other characters who cannot understand you.
 If your target does not speak your language, you take –3D on all Persuasion tests.
-If this number exceeds your test dice, you cannot engage the target in an Intrigue.
+If this number exceeds your test dice, you cannot engage the target in an **Engagement**.

 While language is important, knowledge of certain languages can even improve your chances at persuading and impressing your target.
 The ability to speak a rare or native tongue of your opponent suggests education and intelligence, as well as a certain amount of respect.
 If the target would be impressed by such familiarity, you gain a +1B on tests to Influence your opponents.
 Good examples are using Valyrian when communicating with someone of House Targaryen or another educated person, the various tongues of the Free Cities when talking with a native of the same city, Dothraki with the Dothraki people, and so on.

 ### Influence

-When an opponent successfully influences you in an Intrigue, you may lose some of your Composure, bringing you closer to falling under their sway.
+When an opponent successfully influences you in an **Engagement**, you may lose some of your Composure, bringing you closer to falling under their sway.
 Any Influence in excess of your Disposition Rating applies to your Composure.
 Loss of Composure doesn’t affect you unless it reduces your value to 0 or less, at which point you are defeated.

 ### Frustration

 The primary way to reduce Influence is through your Disposition Rating.
 You subtract this value from the Influence your opponent earns with a successful Deception or Persuasion test.

 The other way to reduce outside Influence upon you is to accept a measure of frustration.
 Each point of frustration gained removes an amount of Influence equal to your Will rank.
-However, each point of frustration gained imposes –1D on all Deception and Persuasion tests for the duration of the Intrigue.
+However, each point of frustration gained imposes –1D on all Deception and Persuasion tests for the duration of the **Engagement**.
 If your accumulated frustration exceeds your Will rank, you are defeated because you lose your Composure.
-At the end of the Intrigue, win or lose, all accumulated frustration is removed.
+At the end of the **Engagement**, win or lose, all accumulated frustration is removed.

 ### Defeat

-If your Composure is reduced to 0 or less, or your accumulated frustration exceeds your Will rank, you are defeated, and the victor achieves the stated goal of the Intrigue.
+If your Composure is reduced to 0 or less, or your accumulated frustration exceeds your Will rank, you are defeated, and the victor achieves the stated goal of the **Engagement**.

 #### Yielding

 You may choose to yield to an opponent, offering a compromised outcome, rather than going down to defeat, if you wish.
 You can only yield on your turn in an exchange, and your opponent may accept, offer a counter-proposal, or refuse.
-If you, in turn, refuse a counter-offer, then the Intrigue continues, and you may not yield.
+If you, in turn, refuse a counter-offer, then the **Engagement** continues, and you may not yield.
 Yielding is an option for when defeat seems certain or if you want to offer an opponent an immediate, lesser, victory to put a quick end to the conflict.

 #### Destiny & Defeat

 You may also burn a Destiny Point when defeated to choose an outcome other than your opponent’s stated goal.
 The Narrator must approve the new outcome.

-As with combat, unimportant characters in the story generally don’t avoid Influence through frustration, and they tend to yield quickly when the Intrigue goes against them, allowing the Narrator to dispense with minor intrigues quickly when it becomes clear the character has the upper hand (assuming the Intrigue was important enough to test the characters’ abilities to begin with).
+As with combat, unimportant characters in the story generally don’t avoid Influence through frustration, and they tend to yield quickly when the **Engagement** goes against them, allowing the Narrator to dispense with minor intrigues quickly when it becomes clear the character has the upper hand (assuming the **Engagement** was important enough to test the characters’ abilities to begin with).

 ## Step Nine: Repeat